-Frenectomy is the laser-guided removal of frenulum (also know as frenum).
+Frenectomy is the laser-guided removal of the frenulum (also know as frenum).
 This is a thin band of tissue found under the tongue and attached to the center of the upper and lower lip.
-There are two types of frenum.
-Lingual frenum is the tissue that attaches the tongue to the floor of the mouth.
-Labial frenum is the attachment between the upper and lower lips and the gums.
+There are two types of a frenum.
+The lingual frenum is the tissue that attaches the tongue to the floor of the mouth.
+The labial frenum is the attachment between the upper and lower lips and the gums.
 The labial frenum tissue can cause gaps in between your teeth or periodontal recession.
-Lingual frenum can cause speech impairment or difficulty eating.
+The lingual frenum can cause speech impairment or difficulty eating.

 If a frenulum interferes with your teeth alignment or if it constricts the movement of your lips or tongue, your dentist may consider doing a frenectomy to remove the frenulum.
 This condition is often called a “tongue-tie” or a “lip-tie”.”

 Children and adults that are being fitted for dentures are the most common candidates for a frenectomy.

 The oral surgery procedure is quickly done in our Cary, North Carolina office.
 Typically a local anesthetic is used to keep the patient comfortable.
 After the doctor is finished, patients will experience improved bite function, better fitting dentures (if a denture wearer), and lessened oral discomfort once the labial frenectomy site has healed.
 If a lingual frenectomy is performed, improved speech and ability to eat is expected after healing.

 If a tongue-tie or lip-tie is affecting your child breastfeeding, we recommend getting them into the office for a frenectomy as soon as possible.
 The procedure is very non-invasive and can mean the difference between your baby gaining needed weight during their first year.